 Maria Konnikova, author of Mastermind: How to Think Like Sherlock Holmes has found similarities between the brain-attic and how our brain actually memorises information.
 Indeed, our minds continuously take in new information and discard outdated knowledge.
 Given the ever-changing nature of our memory, accessibility is paramount.
 As Konnikova explains, knowledge is only real and useful if it’s available to us when we need it.
 This makes Holmes’ brain-attic almost like an analogy for thought process optimisation, a means to prioritise and develop our thinking skills.

 The Mind Palace, on the other hand, is depicted to be more situational.
 A dynamic short-term method of recollection and pattern-seeking that requires Sherlock to have some me-time.
 Sure the memories must’ve been put there at some point, but it’s almost like a problem-solving technique in and of itself.
 One that builds on the idea of the attic.
 He doesn’t just recall information, he seems to process it in his Mind Palace.
-I suppose the term also has a much better ring to it.
+The term also has a much better ring to it I suppose.

 As Watson alludes to in the first Mind Palace scene, it also fits the rather self-absorbed and arrogant manner of the more modern Sherlock.
 And while there are parallels between our actual mind and the brain-attic, the way Watson describes the Mind Palace has striking similarities to a real mnemonic technique known as the method of loci.